robtweed/qewd-hit-platform/docs/running.md

 ## Multiple Server Installation

+**NOTE**: It is recommended that only advanced users of the QEWD HIT Platform attempt to set up a multiple server installation, and that you should first familiarise yourself with the platform's moving parts and configuration mechanics using the single server setup described above.

+If you are an advanced user and want to set up a multiple server installation, proceed as follows.

 The first step is to install and configure the Orchestrator server, which is the externally-facing QEWD MicroService of the HIT Platform.